Letter from the Board Chair

 2000 JVS/Jewish Senior Life – Assisted Meals Program

-For the year ending May 31, 2016, The Jewish Fund had a total return of (4.6%) and the investment’s asset value was approximately $58.1 million.
-The table above summarizes the Fund’s historic asset balances since its inception I 1997.
-During the 2016 fiscal year, The Jewish Fund awarded 47 grants totaling over $3.4 million.
-These represent the one-year payments of multi-year and single-year grants.
+For the year ending May 31, 2017, The Jewish Fund had a total return of 12.8% and the investment’s asset value was $61.6 million.
+The table above summarizes The Fund’s historic asset balances since its inception in 1997.
+During the 2017 fiscal year, The Jewish Fund award over $3 million in grants, representing the one-year payments of multi-year and single-year grants.
+Since inception, The Fund has awarded over $59 million in grants.

 Karen Sosnick Schoenberg